ki-oss/hades/docs/design-justification.md

 The goal from which HADES originates is that of creating a framework which makes it easy to simulate how an insurance company's portfolio would change over time given different scenarios.
 As these scenarios get more complex, problems begin to emerge:

-1. How can we handle state in a manageable way - e.g. needing to track which policies we have written and claim incurred in a simulated book to impact future portfolio management
+1. It becomes difficult to track state in a manageable way - e.g. needing to track which policies we have written and claims incurred in a simulated book to impact future portfolio management
-1. We begin coming across situations where we need to do simulation.
-E.g. If one thing changes in the past, we can't ignore its effect on things which come after it.
+1. We begin coming across situations where we need to do simulation E.g. If one thing changes in the past, we can't ignore its effect on things which come after it.

 ## Requirements